 Among the challenges, Lee noted the theatre staff’s resistance to the word ‘heritage’.
 They are not keen on ‘2D’ heritage, that is, paper documents, and do not want the front-of-house exhibitions to feel like a ‘museum’ space.
 Also, the ‘Your NT’ cards available front of house, on which theatre-goers could record their memories, were not popular.
 Lee also noted that the theatre’s first HLF application was unsuccessful because it did not contain enough heritage.
 She recommended planning funding applications in advance because they will ahead encounter delays and using an earlier or smaller anniversary to try out ideas and activities in preparation for a future, bigger one.

-An individual member of APAC, Alan Butland is a Trustee of the Tyne Theatre and Opera House.
+Alan Butland is an individual member of APAC and a Trustee of the Tyne Theatre and Opera House.